moralesresearch/whisper-gui/README.md

 ## Authors and acknowledgment
 (c) 2023 Abdon Morales Jr and Morales Research Corp.

+This project has been archived on August 16, 2024 since pretty much OpenAI's chatGPT is as capable in its upcoming updates to do TTS or grab transcriptions from audio/video.
+Thus, this project is now considered obselete.

 This project is based on [OpenAI's Whisper](https://github.com/openai/whisper)